-ICMEC is committed to building a safer world for our children by advocating for improved protections, providing the necessary tools and training to those on the front lines, and collaborating with partners around the world.
+ICMEC is committed to building a safer world for all children by advocating for improved protections, providing the necessary tools and training to those on the frontlines, and collaborating with partners around the world.
 ICMEC believes that safeguarding children is a responsibility we all share - creating a world that is safer for today's children and even safer tomorrow.